nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

    The "GATT write without response" operation cannot be performed on the HID feature report.
    To allow the "GATT write without response", the Peripheral must provide an additional HID output report.
-   Use the :kconfig:`CONFIG_DESKTOP_CONFIG_CHANNEL_OUT_REPORT` Kconfig option in the nRF Desktop peripheral configuration to add the mentioned HID output report.
+   Use the :kconfig:option:`CONFIG_DESKTOP_CONFIG_CHANNEL_OUT_REPORT` Kconfig option in the nRF Desktop peripheral configuration to add the mentioned HID output report.
    Disabling this option reduces the memory consumption.

 The :c:struct:`config_event` is used to propagate the configuration channel data.